© Semi Permanent

 • Food as memory, identity, and ritual

-• Regenerative practices across land, sea, and kitchen
+• Regenerative practice across land, sea, and kitchen

 • Fermentation, preservation, and time as creative collaborators